ahmed-goda/Training/README.md

 - PHP >= 7.1.0
 - Magento >= 2.3 Installed
-- MySQL Server version 5.7.23 or higher
-    -  or MariaDB version 10.2.7 or higher.
+- MySQL Server version 5.7.23 or higher || MariaDB version 10.2.7 or higher.
 - Composer: 1.6.5 or higher.
 - SERVER: Apache 2 or NGINX.

 # Installation & Configuration :

-- Step 1: Get the code - Download the repository Download and unzip the respective extension zip and create Training(vendor) and Testimonials(module) name folder inside your magento/app/code/ directory and then move all module's files into magento root directory Magento2/app/code/Training/Testimonials/ directory.
+- Step 1: Get the code
+    - Clone the repository or Download and extract then create Training(vendor) directory or folder inside of the following path "<magento_root_dir>/app/code/".
+Inside the created vendor folder create one more as Testimonials(module name) and finally move all module's files into that directory.

+- Step 2: Enable & activate the newely added module
-- Step 2: Run following command via terminal from magento root directory Navigate to the root directory of the project you cloned or downloaded then execute these commands below as in their order:
+    - Run following commands via terminal from magento root directory.
+Navigate to the root directory of the project  then execute these commands below as in their order:
     ```sh
     $ php bin/magento setup:upgrade
     $ php bin/magento setup:di:compile